 Secretary: Christine Boyle

-Each of Madison’s 14 voting districts has one female and one male representative on the committee.
+Each of Madison’s 14 voting districts has two representatives on the committee.

 District 5: JoAnne McCarthy & David Luber